tcoppex/barbu/README.md

 ### Known issues

-This project will not run on integrated GPU with Compatibility Profile only driver.
+This project will not run on integrated GPUs with a "Compatibility Profile"-only driver.

 ## References